AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 A Refined Postcondition of a subprogram defines a *refinement*
    of the postcondition of the subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.8 SS Refined_Post defines a refinement of the abstract post.
+Covered by another TU.

 #.
 Logically, the Refined Postcondition of a subprogram must imply
    its postcondition.
 This means that it is perfectly logical for the declaration not to have a postcondition (which in its absence defaults to True) but for the body or body stub to have a Refined Postcondition.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.8 SS Refined_Post must imply abstract post

 #.
 The default Refined_Post for an expression function, F, is
    F'Result = ``expression``, where ``expression`` is the expression defining the body of the function.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.8 SS Expression functions have a default Refined_Post of F'Result = expression_of_expression_function

 #.
 The static semantics are otherwise as for a postcondition.